This section provides you with information on the organisation of courts of general jurisdiction in Latvia.

 Pursuant to the Law on designs, Riga Regional Court hears the following disputes concerning the legal protection of designs as court of first instance:

 - disputes over the recognition of rights to a design;

 - disputes over a finding that the registration of a design is invalid;

 - disputes over illegal use of a design (infringement of a design);

 - disputes over the granting of a licence, the contractual provisions of a licence or compliance with those provisions.

-The Supreme Court comprises the Senate, which has three divisions (Division of Civil Cases, Division of Criminal Cases and Division of Administrative Cases) and two chambers (the Chamber of Civil Cases and Chamber of Criminal Cases).
-The chambers hear full appeals against judgments given at first instance by regional courts.
-The Senate is the court that hears appeals on points of law against all judgments of district or city courts and regional courts, and is the court of first instance for cases relating to decisions of the Council of the State Audit Office (Valsts kontroles padome) adopted in accordance with the procedure laid down in Article 55 of the Law on the State Audit Office.
-Cases are heard in each chamber by a panel composed of three judges.
-In the Senate of the Supreme Court, cases are heard by a panel of three judges or, in certain cases prescribed in law, in extended composition.
+The Supreme Court comprises the Division of Civil Cases, the Division of Criminal Cases, the Division of Administrative Cases and the Chamber of Civil Cases.
+The Chamber hears full appeals against judgments given at first instance by regional courts.
+The Division of Civil Cases, the Division of Criminal Cases and the Division of Administrative Cases of the Supreme Court are the courts that hear appeals on points of law against all judgments of district or city courts and regional courts, and are the courts of first instance for cases relating to decisions of the Council of the State Audit Office (Valsts kontroles padome) adopted in accordance with the procedure laid down in Article 55 of the Law on the State Audit Office.
+In the Chamber, cases are heard by a panel composed of three judges; in the Divisions of the Supreme Court, cases are heard by a panel of three judges or, in certain cases prescribed in law, in extended composition.